ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 ### Python Data Analysis: Pandas

-We are going to dive right in here and start using a Python package called **pandas** (The name comes from *panel data* rather than the cute black and white fluffy animals at Edinburgh Zoo.)
+We are going to dive right in here and start using a Python package called **pandas**, which is widely used for data analysis.
+(The name comes from *panel data* rather than the cute black and white fluffy animals at Edinburgh Zoo.)

 #### Why pandas and when to use it?